telerik/winforms-docs/forms-and-dialogs/form/mdi.md

 slug: winforms/forms-and-dialogs/form/mdi
 tags: mdi
 published: True
-position: 2
+position: 3
 ---

 # MDI

 RadForm can be used in Multiple Document Interface (MDI) scenarios.
 With MDI, a single menu bar is shared between all child windows, reducing clutter and increasing the efficient use of screen space.
 RadForm fits well in MDI cases by automatically providing minimize, restore, maximize, and inactive states.

 ![forms-and-dialogs-form-mdi 001](images/forms-and-dialogs-form-mdi001.png)

 ## Adding MDI Child Forms to RadForm

-The following code snippet adds three __RadForm__instances to a MDI container and applies different theme to each child:#_[C#] Adding RadForm MDI children to RadForm _
+The following code snippet adds three __RadForm__ instances to a MDI container and applies different theme to each child:

+#### Adding RadForm MDI children to RadForm

 {{source=..\SamplesCS\Forms and Dialogs\Form1.cs region=addingMDIChildFormsToAForm}}
 {{source=..\SamplesVB\Forms and Dialogs\Form1.vb region=addingMDIChildFormsToAForm}}